AkshithJadhav/Guesing_Game/README.md

 # Guesing_Game
-You get Three chances to guess a number between 1-10, If you get it Right - You Win! else You Lose!
+You get Three chances to guess a number between 1-10, If you get it Right - You Win!
+Else - You Lose!